 The photo-sharing site can also be used to store your private photos and screenshots.
 Learn How to Store Your Blog Images or Private Photos on the photo-sharing site.

 Start with a strong profile creation on Pinterest.
-Do you have such a Pinterest profile which can impress others without a second thought and make them follow you?
+Do you have such a Pinterest profile that can impress others without a second thought and encourage them to follow you?

 1. Profile and boards

 Create a genuine profile on Pinterest.
 Upload your photo, fill up the necessary details which should give a brief explanation of your whereabouts to the world.

 Create different boards that match your tastes and interests.
 Install a browser extension to save content that you love to read on respective boards.
 Travelogues should be pinned to travel-related boards, recipes to the food-related boards and so on.
 This strategy will help you in two ways,

 Your profile will get a unique touch and visitors will feel that you have deep knowledge in those fields.

 It will also help you to build a relationship with the author of the contents.

 2. Verify your website

 Claim your website ownership on Pinterest.
 It is essential to get the statistics of your blog post pins such as how many times they saved by others, number of clicks, etc. The owner’s profile picture will also be added to all pins from a verified site.

 Visit settings and choose Claim website tab from the left side.
 Enter your website name if not added already.
 Click on the Claim Website button.
 Select Add HTML tag option and copy the meta tag displayed.